TaniyaPeters/BorealEngine/README.md

 # BorealEngine
-A game entgine written in C++ using OpenGL
+A game engine written in C++ using OpenGL